Prairie Grove man guilty of murdering baby in his care

-FAYETTEVILLE -- A Prairie Grove man pleaded guilty Thursday to murdering a two-week-old baby in 2019 and was sentenced to life in prison.
+FAYETTEVILLE -- A Prairie Grove man pleaded guilty Thursday to murdering an infant in 2019 and was sentenced to life in prison.

-Mark Weldon Lewis, 43, of 203 S. Baggett St., Apt.
-6, in Prairie Grove, pleaded guilty to first degree murder and was sentenced to life in prison by Washington County Circuit Judge Mark Lindsay.
+Mark Weldon Lewis, 43, pleaded guilty to first-degree murder and was sentenced to life in prison by Washington County Circuit Judge Mark Lindsay.

-Prosecutors said Lewis punched a two-week-old boy on the head, causing multiple skull fractures, then left him alone in an apartment to die.
+Prosecutors said Lewis punched his 2-week-old son on the head, causing multiple skull fractures, then left him alone in an apartment to die.

 Matt Durrett, prosecuting attorney, said Lewis will not be eligible for parole.